Obayaa/To-Do-List/README.md

 ## How to Test the Second Approach

-To switch to the second approach:
+To switch to the other approach, DO VICE VERSA OF THE APPROACH BELOW:

 1. In `index.html`:
    - Comment out the current `onclick` button: